yflax/SQL-REPO-2/starting_with_questions.md

 **Question 2: What is the average number of products ordered from visitors in each city and country?**

-SELECT distinct (city), country, avg(totaltransactionrevenue) from all_sessions
+SELECT city, country, Avg(productquantity)AS Average_product_quantity
+FROM all_sessions
+where productquantity is not null
-GROUP BY totaltransactionrevenue, city,country
+GROUP BY city, country

 Answer: